Research Data Services Consultation Guidelines

 - Walk-in consultations during Open Labs are expected to last no more than 15 minutes.
 If more time is needed, a one-hour one-on-one consultation can be arranged with the consultant.
 One consultation per week is the expected norm.

-- We cannot help with homework assignments or provide tutoring.
-For this type of help, please contact the ISERP Statistical Consulting services.
+- We cannot help with homework assignments, provide tutoring, or aid in any non-original academic work.
+For this type of help, please contact your teaching assistant or professor or the ISERP Statistical Consulting services.

 Collaborating with RDS

 RDS staff collaborate with scholars and researchers on projects which are of mutual interest and of significance.
 We are happy to set up a consultation to investigate the possibility of collaborating.